ccxt/ccxt/wiki/Manual.md

 ## Notes

-- Use the `verbose = true` option or instantiate your troublesome exchange with `new ccxt.exchange ({ 'verbose': true })` to see the HTTP exchange in details.
+- Use the `verbose = true` option or instantiate your troublesome exchange with `new ccxt.exchange ({ 'verbose': true })` to see the HTTP requests and responses in details.
 The verbose output will also be of use for us to debug it if you submit an issue on GitHub.
 - As written above, some exchanges are not available in certain countries.
 You should use a proxy or get a server somewhere closer to the exchange.
 - If you are getting authentication errors or *'invalid keys'* errors, those are most likely due to a nonce issue.
 - Some exchanges do not state it clearly if they fail to authenticate your request.
 In those circumstances they might respond with an exotic error code, like HTTP 502 Bad Gateway Error or something that's even less related to the actual cause of the error.